 If you have a large household, share an apartment with someone, or run a business that may use various amounts of data each month, an internet plan without a data cap may keep you from paying data overage fees.
 Internet providers in Louisville that offer unlimited data include Viasat Internet and Spectrum.
 EarthLink has a 1 TB data cap with the majority of their plans if you don’t need unlimited data.

 What are the most-connected neighborhoods in Louisville?

 If you find yourself within the surrounding areas of Jeffersonville, Shively, or Audubon Park, you can expect to have more than five options for internet providers.
 Most other areas have two to three providers and access to DSL and cable internet.
-Spectrum and EarthLink are two of the main options for residents, since they’re the most available internet providers in Louisville.
+Spectrum and AT&T Internet are two of the main options for residents, since they’re the most available internet providers in Louisville.

 Internet Providers in Nearby Cities